tim-mccabe/Basics/README.md

 ## Source

-Most of the code gathered in this repository was learned from the courses offered by the Kaggle website.
+Most of the code gathered in this repository was learned from the courses offered by the Kaggle website: https://www.kaggle.com/learn/overview.
 I have also added in my own comments and mark down cells in the code to help explain better for other to learn and use as a reference.